satishdevops777/Devops/K8S.md

 apiVersion: v1
 kind: Service
 metadata:
-  name: nginx-service
+  name: backend
 spec:
   selector:
-    app: nginx
+    app: backend
   ports:
-    - protocol: TCP
-      port: 80
+  - port: 80
-      targetPort: 80
+    targetPort: 8080
-      nodePort:30800
-  type: ClusterIP
 ```
+Service:
+- Listens on port 80
+- Forwards to container port 8080
+- Load balances across all Pods with app=backend

 -  “targetPort is the port where the application listens inside the container. port is the Service’s virtual port used by clients. nodePort exposes that Service on every node’s IP for external access.
 Traffic flows from nodePort → port → targetPort.”
+-  “A Service provides a stable virtual IP and DNS name to access a dynamic set of Pods selected via labels.
+It abstracts Pod IP changes and provides L4 load balancing via kube-proxy using iptables or IPVS.”
+- 1️⃣ Service selector mismatch → No endpoints
+- 2️⃣ Readiness failing → No traffic
+- 3️⃣ Wrong targetPort → Connection refused
+- 4️⃣ NodePort blocked by firewall
+- 5️⃣ LoadBalancer provisioning delay

 | Scenario        | Port to use |
 | --------------- | ----------- |